Jacobsonradical/CIRC-Helper/README.md

 # UrCirc
+The Center for Research Integrated Computing (CIRC) of UR is so fucking hard to use due to the significant lack of proper documentation and examples. **My man, no one has this much time participating your 3-hour long training session for sevearl weeks.
+Just provide good documentation and example, so people can start working on it.**

-UR Circ is so fucking hard to use.
-I am creating this repostiroy to store command/progress
+To this end, I am creating this repostiroy to store necessary commands and tips for you to start using this shit.

 ### Best Way to Access
 The best way to access this shit is using JupyterHub.